Sharpz7-Archives/truce/README.md

-# RandPine - git i
+# RandPine - A Random Forest Classifier for EMG Data

 Go to the Releases Page to download the latest version of the software.